14 Top-Rated Tourist Attractions in the Dandenong Ranges

 Exploring all the rewarding things to see and do in Dandenong Ranges National Park requires time and planning.
 Covering 3,215 hectares, the park is rich in walking trails, wildlife, lush fern gullies, and forests of towering mountain ash.

-Although the Dandenong Ranges restaurants are excellent, many people enjoy packing a picnic.
-Grant's Picnic Ground is a must do for tourists interested in birds.
-Located in the heart of Sherbrooke Forest, the area is known for its dense population of native species, including many cockatoos and rosellas.
+Picnics are another popular thing to do in the park.
+Grant's Picnic Ground is a must-see – especially if you love birds.
+Located in the heart of Sherbrooke Forest, the area is known for its dense population of native species, including many cockatoos, king parrots, and rosellas.
 Popular hiking trails also branch out from this area.
+Sherbrooke Picnic Ground is another picturesque place to visit for a picnic.

 Camellias, daffodils, azaleas, and cherries and, of course, rhododendrons provide most of the color in the spring and early summer, but come in the fall to see the fiery reds and oranges of the changing leaves.